blackstork-io/fabric/docs/plugins/builtin/data-sources/csv.md

 {{< plugin-resource-header "blackstork/builtin" "builtin" "v0.4.1" "csv" "data source" >}}

 ## Description
-Loads CSV files with the names that match a provided `glob`pattern or a single file from a provided path.
+Loads CSV files with the names that match provided `glob` pattern or a single file from provided `path` value.

-Either `glob`or `path`attribute must be set.
+Either `glob` or `path` argument must be set.

-When `path`attribute is specified, the data source returns only the content of a file.
+When `path` argument is specified, the data source returns only the content of a file.
-When `glob`attribute is specified, the data source returns a list of dicts that contain the content of a file and file's metadata.
+When `glob` argument is specified, the data source returns a list of dicts that contain the content of a file and file's metadata.

-Note: the data source assumes that CSV file has a header and turns each line into a map with column titles as keys.
+**Note**: the data source assumes that CSV file has a header: the data source turns each line into a map with the column titles as keys.

 For example, CSV file with the following data: